vineelko/patina/docs/src/component/getting_started.md

 injection through each component's entry point function.
 The component's entry point defines what it requires before it can run.
 As an example, a component whose interface is `fn entry_point() -> Result<()>` has **no dependencies** where as a component with the interface `fn entry_point(service: Service<dyn Interface>) -> Result<()>` has a dependency on the `dyn Interface` service being registered.
-The latter service will not execute until this service has been produced.
+The latter component will not execute until this service has been produced.

 This architecture ensures: